vechicin/To-Do-List/README.md

 ## Acknowledgments

   - Kero for always being willing to collaborate
-  - Elias Castañeda for his help
+  - Elias Castañeda for being of tremendous help

 ## 📝 License